 Drink eight to 12 ounces of fluid 15 minutes before working out.
 Then drink at least 3 ounces of water every 15 minutes during your workout.
 If you're exercising longer than one hour, try to include a sports drink with your water.
 And when you're finished with your sweat session, keep drinking fluids.

 Read more: Importance of Drinking Water During Exercise

 Outpacing the Body

-Post-workout tiredness may simply be a case of "too much, too soon."
+Being sleepy after exercise may simply be a case of "too much, too soon."
 The body needs rest not only to repair itself but also to grow stronger.
-Not allowing for sufficient rest may lead to fatigue and future injury.
-In addition to fatigue, over-training causes moodiness, confusion and impaired immune reactions, according to the American Council on Exercise.
-Incorporate at least one rest day after vigorous exercise.
+Not allowing for sufficient rest between workouts may lead to fatigue and future injury.
+In addition to fatigue, overtraining causes moodiness, confusion and impaired immune reactions.

 - American Council on Exercise: Top 10 Signs You're Overtraining